denis-osipov/hydra/README.md

 ## When to use HYDRERICA

-[ERICA](http://erica-tool.com/) is great tool, which allows to perform dose rate calculations even for dosimetrists.
+[ERICA](http://erica-tool.com/) is great tool, which allows to perform dose rate calculations even for non-dosimetrists.
 It has clear step-by-step interface and appropriate defaults.

 But step-by-step interface may not be the most convenient in some cases.
 In particular, you want to fix typo in inputted values or want to change isotopes and/or organisms list to try different variants.
 In such cases HYDRERICA allows you to go through "change settings -> get result" cycle faster.